What is the Cause of Nipple Pain? Understanding and How to Manage It?

 1) Friction

-Friction is one of the most prevalent causes of nipple pain.
+Friction is one of the most common causes of nipple pain.
 It often occurs when the nipples rub against clothing, especially during physical activities such as running or cycling.
 This repeated rubbing can lead to soreness, chafing, and even bleeding in severe cases.
 Properly fitting clothing and protective measures, such as nipple guards, can help reduce friction-related discomfort.

 2) Ill-Fitting Clothes